pacific-hake/hake-assessment/README.md

   This can also be commented out and run manually using the bash script `bash-scripts/create-rdes-base.sh`.

+* On Linux, if you are in the `bash-scripts` directory in the terminal, run the script like this:
+  `./run-base-model.sh`

 <a name="forecasts"></a>
 ### Forecasts for the base model

-* Either leave the forecasting chunks in `run-base-model.sh` uncommented or run `run-base-forecasts.sh` after the base model has already been run.
-Note that you need to edit this file also before running it, as it has the year, etc. in it.
+* To run forecasts, either leave the forecasting chunks uncommented in the `bash-scripts/run-base-model.sh` bash script or run `bash-scripts/run-base-forecasts.sh` after the base model has already been run.
+Note that you may need edit this file also before running it.
+  The forecasts definitions are found in a CSV file, `doc/forecast-descriptions.csv`.
+Edit them there before running, the code uses this file to set up and run the forecasts.

 <a name="retrospectives"></a>
 ### Retrospectives for base model

-* To run these, first run the base model, then edit `run-retrospectives.sh`.
-The `year_path` will have to be changed each year and also `models_path` if you are running on a different machine than the server.
-See the section on running the base model for directions on this variable
+* To run retrospectives, either leave the forecasting chunks uncommented in the `bash-scripts/run-base-model.sh` bash script or first run the base model with the retrospectives chunk commented out, then run `run-retrospectives.sh`.

 <a name="bash-scripts-run"></a>
 ### Other models bash scripts